 Rosemary Ganley is a Peterborough-based writer and activist.
 She has played leading roles in the Canadian international development field, the feminist movement and in church reform.
 An educator with experience in three countries, she currently writes a popular weekly column for the Peterborough Examiner and influences public opinion broadly.
 With her books Jamaica Journal: The Story of a Grassroots Canadian Aid Organization, and Positive Community: Columns from the Peterborough Examiner 2015-2018, Rosemary Ganley distills her years of thought and experience, both personal and political, into gems of reflection, destined to affect readers of all ages and interests as they move more deeply into a global vision for the 21st century.

-Rosemary Ganley teaches a two-day workshop, Is the Women's Movement Dead?
+Rosemary Ganley teaches the workshop Is the Women's Movement Dead?

 Valerie Kent is a happily working artist, passionate about creating unique artworks.
 She has facilitated workshops in France, Italy, and Canada for many years.
 She is experienced in a number of mediums, including acrylic, oil, watercolour and mixed media.
 She enjoys working with and encouraging experimentation in workshops and courses that she facilitates.
 Her own work is a combination of plein air and studio work.
 Valerie Kent, BFA, B.Ed., MFA, has exhibited in group and solo exhibitions in Canada, France, Italy, Korea, Japan, China and Amsterdam.
 Valerie studied art at Concordia University in Montreal, teaching at the University of Toronto and holds a Masters of Fine Arts by the University of Iowa.